HKUST-OCTAD-LAB/AirTrafficSim/paper.md

 ![UI of AirTrafficSim showcasing different features.
 (Upper left: Fuel consumption of simulated flight.
 Upper right: Navigation waypoints.
 Lower left: ECMWF ERA5 Wind data.
 Lower right: HKO 256km radar image.)\label{fig:UI}](figures/UI.png){ width=100% }

 AirTrafficSim can be applied flexibility for different ATM research settings.
-One of the recent work is to use it to simulate and validate the solutions of arrival sequencing problem in Hong Kong International Airport by applying Mixed-interger linear programming model [@HKIA].
+One of the recent work is to use it to simulate and validate the solutions of arrival sequencing problem in Hong Kong International Airport by applying Mixed-interger linear programming model [@hkia].
 The software can also be used to tackle conflict resolution problem, route coordination and optimization problem, contingency management problem, and more by applying multi-agent simulation and reinforcement learning.

 # Acknowledgements